comp6062/arm64-automatic1111/README.md

 Model Download:

 Downloads a specific Stable Diffusion model file (cyberrealistic_v7.safetensors) to the appropriate directory.
-Run Script Creation:
+Run Script:

-Generates a run_sd.sh script that allows users to:
+Generates a script ~/run_sd.sh that allows users to:
-Run the WebUI locally (127.0.0.1:7860).
-Host the WebUI on the local network for remote access.
+Run the WebUI locally (127.0.0.1:7860), or host the WebUI on the local network for remote access.

-Uninstall Script Creation:
+Uninstall Script:

-Creates a remove.sh script for completely uninstalling Stable Diffusion WebUI and cleaning up associated files and directories.
+Creates a ~/remove.sh script for completely uninstalling Stable Diffusion WebUI and cleaning up associated files and directories.
 Setup Completion:

 Provides the user with instructions to start or remove the setup.